Pritom07/Node.JS_Core-concept_Explorer/Different_Modules/README.md

 # Different Node.js Modules Practice

 This folder contains practice scripts and explorations of various Node.js core modules: `fs`, `path`, `os`, and `crypto`.
-Below are the methods explored with their parameters and purpose.
+Below are the methods explored with their parameters, purpose and example.

 ---